Nwanyanwu, Soriano score just enough for Longwood

 Anele Nwanyanwu and Zach Soriano score just enough for Longwood in Suffolk I semifinal

-Two defensive juggernauts were in the spotlight Friday night, and they put on quite a show.
+Two defensive juggernauts were in the spotlight Friday night, and they did not disappoint.

 Longwood (8-2) plays the winner of No. 1 Floyd and No. 4 Patchogue-Medford in the county championship at 7 p.m. on Nov.
 22 at Stony Brook.
 Sachem East finishes 7-3.